rupnikj/autoregret/AutoRegret-Spec.md

 - Assume the user app starts with `App.init()` as its entry point.

-🔚 Conclusion
+### 🔚 Conclusion

-AutoRegret is a bold experiment in letting your app write its own future — with your guidance and GPT’s chaotic brilliance.
+AutoRegret is an experiment in letting your app write its own future using chat gpt.
 It’s an isolated, frontend-only playground for building a natural-language-powered live development environment, backed by a virtual file system, GPT-driven patching, and versioned self-modification.

-And yes — you will probably regret it at some point.
-But that’s part of the fun.